 Kitchen – The residence halls have kitchens with microwaves and ovens.
 We don’t allow microwaves in student rooms, but small refrigerators, less than 3.6 cubic feet are permitted.
 Small refrigerators use lots of electricity and are not very sustainable.
 This past year only student found a need for a refrigerator in only about half the rooms.
 We do not have a refrigerator rental program due to this small usage.

-Room size – Basic room dimensions are listed under Residence Halls on the Reslife website.
+Room size – Basic room dimensions are listed under Residence Halls.
 In general, rooms are not huge and most current students recommend bringing less so you don’t overcrowd your room.

 Don't Bring - These items are not allowed in Residence Hall Rooms: